The Harris Lantern Slide Show

 Alice Seeley Harris's photographs were used in lantern slide shows to accompany lectures by the Congo Reform Association in the 1900s.
 They exposed the violent and oppressive regime of King Leopold II of Belgium in the Congo Free State.

-One of these lectures has been recreated for the exhibition.
-Watch an extract below and you can see the complete lecture in the exhibition.
+One of these lectures was recreated for the exhibition.
+Watch an extract below.

 Please note that the Harris Lantern Slide Show contains images that some people may find distressing.
 Parental guidance is advised.

 "Good evening ladies and gentlemen.
 This evening I will be speaking to you about the 'Congo Atrocities'.

 Mr HM Stanley was the first to trace the Congo River from the great Lakes to the Atlantic, and he described with natural enthusiasm the possibilities of this great division of the Equatorial Africa.
 He foresaw quite clearly that under the influence of civilisation the country could be made to yield immeasurable stores of animal, vegetable and mineral wealth.
 But more important by far than these is the gum of the India-rubber plant; and the great vines which produce the sap, which we call rubber, grow here in luxuriant profusion.

 And, said Stanley, ‘if every warrior living on the immediate banks of the Congo and its navigable affluents were to pick about a third of a pound in rubber each day throughout the year and convey it to the trader for sale, five million pounds worth of vegetable produce could be obtained without exhaustion of the wild forest productions’.